 Is your loved one starting to get into little fender benders, scared of driving at night, or having trouble parking in the driveway or garage?
 Little unexplained dings or dents on the car could mean that he or she is hitting curbs or parked cars and is ashamed to share this information.
 Driving helps us all to feel more independent, yet it’s important to help your loved one give this up if his or her independence is starting to become unsafe for themselves and others.

 Obviously, if your loved one is experiencing serious new health issues or requires more care than you or other family members and loved ones can provide, it may be time to seriously consider an Assisted Living community.

-Seventy-five percent or one-in-four Assisted Living residents has been diagnosed with two or more chronic conditions, including but not limited to: high blood pressure, Alzheimer’s disease and other forms of dementia, heart disease, depression, arthritis, osteoporosis, diabetes, COPD and allied conditions, cancer, or a stroke.
+Twenty-five percent or one-in-four Assisted Living residents has been diagnosed with two or more chronic conditions, including but not limited to: high blood pressure, Alzheimer’s disease and other forms of dementia, heart disease, depression, arthritis, osteoporosis, diabetes, COPD and allied conditions, cancer, or a stroke.
 The average Assisted Living resident also takes 10 or more medications a week.

 Hygiene and Grooming

 Another cause for concern is if a senior loved one has traditionally been impeccably groomed and stops dressing nicely, no longer washes his or her clothes or hair, neglects to put on make-up, or forgoes his or her normal grooming routine.
 Most Assisted Living residents require assistance with at least two ADLs, which can include bathing, grooming, and dressing.